joschi99/Osiris/nagios addons/notifications/twitter/README.md

 ##Tweepy
     unzip tweepy-2.1-py2.6.zip

-move the 4 files (api.py, auth.py, binder.py, streaming.py) from directory "SSL workaround" to tweepy-master/tweepy
+move the file auth.py from directory "SSL workaround" to tweepy-master/tweepy or download the latest version from git

     cd tweepy-master
     python setup.py install